nursena8/BankCustomerProject/README.md

  !pip install evidently
 2. Import evidently
 3. Monitor model performance metrics and useful data dashboards
+## Future Work

+1. **Continuous Improvement:**
+   - Plan for continuous model improvement based on ongoing monitoring and feedback.

+2. **Additional Features:**
+   - Explore the incorporation of new features for enhanced predictive power.

+3. **Advanced Models:**
+   - Investigate the implementation of advanced machine learning models for further accuracy.

+4. **Feedback Mechanism:**
+   - Establish a feedback mechanism for customers to provide insights into their preferences.

 ## License
 This project has MIT License